playAbilityTech/EMG-VR-Adaptive-Controller/README.md

 myservo.write(130); // Move the servo motor to the 130-degree position
 ```

-## License
-This project is available under the MIT License.
-See the LICENSE file for more information.

 ## Updating Pins
 To update the connection pins, modify the following lines in the code: